Find a courseExpand

 Computing achieved an excellent assessment of its UoA (Unit of Assessment) 11 return for REF 2014 (Research Excellence Framework).

-Students on this course link into the wide range of research that goes on in the school.
-In particular they can be involved with research in the following research groups:
+Students on this course can be involved with research in the following research groups:

 After you graduate